Hernias and Constipation

 When a hernia causes partial bowel obstruction, it restricts the movement of stool through the intestines, leading to constipation.
 In severe cases, a hernia can become strangulated, which is a medical emergency.
 Strangulated hernias occur when the protruding tissue loses its blood supply and require immediate surgery to prevent permanent damage to the bowel.

-To reduce the risk of constipation from a hernia, it is important to seek medical attention if you have a hernia and experience constipation along with any of the following symptoms:
+It is important to seek medical attention if you have a hernia and experience constipation along with any of the following symptoms:

 - Painful bulge that does not reduce in size when lying down